 Today the church houses a diverse community of different gender, age, race and class.

-Pastor Russel believes the best way to administer the gospel is through storytelling, and will be partnering with Heartlines to roll out the What’s Your Story?
-Campaign in his church.
+Pastor Russel believes the best way to administer the gospel is through storytelling, and will be partnering with Heartlines to roll out the What’s Your Story? initiative in his church.

 “God presents his word in the form of narrative and I’ve come to the conclusion that if God chose stories and Jesus chose parables to communicate his truth, then story is important,” he says.

 ”I want to bridge the gap between Indians and black people in my community.
 We share a common history, common struggles, we are very much alike in some areas and different in others,” he says.

 “Story will break down the reservations that exist between the two.
 We’ve lived in this country for so long but we still don’t know one another.
 We know superficial things.
 We want a growing understanding to translate to a growing appreciation of the other.”